Great Bitter Lake: Description and brief history

-Following the opening of the Suez Canal in 1869, the area has witnessed massive marine migrations from the canal to the Mediterranean.
+Following the opening of the Suez Canal in 1869, the area has witnessed massive marine migrations from the Red Sea, through the canal and into the Mediterranean.
 Anti-Lessepsian migrations, species migrating from the Mediterranean Sea to the Red Sea, were rare.
 The first recorded molluscan anti-Lessepsian migrant was Cerastoderma glaucum by Fisher (1870).

 The hypersaline state of the water in the lake was found to make faunal and floral growth impossible there.
 Nevertheless, some seaweed was found on the eastern side of the lake, giving a slight hope of prolific biotope.

 In 1998, Hoenselaar and Dekker studied the material collected in 1950 by Beets (1953), in which they discovered a total of 44 gastropods and 47 bivalve species in the lake.
 Of these species, they concluded that only three gastropods and five bivalves were of Mediterranean origin.
 The rest were all originally from the Red Sea.
 This imbalance of origin is due to the water currents, which mainly flow toward the Mediterranean Sea, generally hampering migration from the Mediterranean Sea toward the Red Sea.
 Still, in the years since 1950, more molluscan populations likely have migrated.

 Gastropods and bivalves of the Great Bitter Lake

 Thirty-one gastropods (table 1) and 19 bivalve species (table 2) are documented in the lake.
-The gastropods Pusulina radiata and Cyclope neritea, and the bivalves Cerastoderma glauca and Tapes decussatus are the only anti-Lessepsian species that are originally from the Mediterranean Sea.
+The gastropods Pusillina radiata and Cyclope neritea, and the bivalves Cerastoderma glauca and Tapes decussatus are the only anti-Lessepsian species that are originally from the Mediterranean Sea.

 Between spring 2016 and winter 2017, 41 different species of four phyla were found, among which were 12 molluscan species.
 Of all phyla, molluscs recorded the highest density, with a record of 90,632 individuals per m^{2}, due to the dominant presence of Modiolus oriculatus (75,052 individuals per m^{2} annually).